Buy-One/REAPER-scripts/README.md

 # REAPER-scripts
 Lua scripts for Cockos' REAPER

 **Many scripts feature user settings.
+Almost all include guide or description of features.
 Be sure to check those out and configure to your liking.**

 [Download all](https://github.com/Buy-One/REAPER-scripts/archive/refs/heads/main.zip)